Boris-Barboris/dpeq/README.md

     /*
     getQueryResult calls PSQLConnection.pollMessages wich repeatedly reads
     messages from the socket and fills QueryResult structure with the raw data.
-    Polling stops when ReadyForQuery message is recieved, or the socket throws.
+    Polling stops when ReadyForQuery message is received, or the socket throws.
     ErroResponse message, if met, causes this call to throw.

     QueryResult is an array of row blocks, each block representing the server